murrayds/murray_website/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I study the social factors shaping science and scientific careers
+bio: I study the social dimensions of science

 interests:
 - Science of Science